-- 3.2.1 It is policy of the HSREC that all involved in the review and oversight of human subject research (voting HSREC Members, HSREC Chairs and HSREC Administration) must complete initial and continuing education in human research protections. - Initial orientation to be completed within 6-8 weeks from the date the 3.2.1.1 appointment was confirmed by the Faculty Board. - Opportunities for training and refresher courses in human research ethics should be made available or accessible for voting HSREC members and HSREC Administration.
+- 3.2.1 It is policy of the HSREC that all involved in the review and oversight of human subject research (voting HSREC Members, HSREC Chairs and HSREC Administration) must complete initial and continuing education in human research protections. - 3.2.1.1 Initial orientation to be completed within 6-8 weeks from the date the appointment was confirmed by the Faculty Board. - 3.2.2 Opportunities for training and refresher courses in human research ethics should be made available or accessible for voting HSREC members and HSREC Administration.

-- 3.3.1 A new member is defined as someone whose appointment on the HSREC has been confirmed by the Faculty Board, but has not yet completed the required orientation process. - 3.3.2 Orientation process is defined as the completion of the following: - 3.3.2.1 The completion of the TRREE modules as stipulated in the procedures; - 3.3.2.2 The completion of a shadow review; - Shadow reviewing: the new HSREC member serves as a third reviewer in 3.3.2.3 addition to the two main reviewers.
-The new HSREC member is not regarded as a formal reviewer on this research study, but may submit comments or questions if there is an issue he/she believes has not been addressed.
+- 3.3.1 A new member is defined as someone whose appointment on the HSREC has been confirmed by the Faculty Board, but has not yet completed the required orientation process. - 3.3.2 Orientation process is defined as the completion of the following: - 3.3.2.1 The completion of the TRREE modules as stipulated in the procedures; - 3.3.2.2 The completion of shadow reviews; - 3.3.2.2.1 Shadow reviewing: the new HSREC member serves as a third reviewer in addition to the two main reviewers.
+The new HSREC member is not regarded as a formal reviewer on this research study, but may submit comments or questions if there is an issue, he/she believes has not been addressed.